 The latest digital ignition systems can be linked to a remote or smart device for easy and instant flame control.
 Some ignition systems have built in safety and comfort features such as these technologically advanced systems listed below.

 - Bobe Fenix 2.0 12v or 24v automatic ignition system.
-No matter the wind, your fire will stay lit and blazing.
+No matter the weather, your fire will stay lit and blazing bright.
 This ignition system is also easily controlled by a Remote, PC, Phone, Laptop, or switch.

-- The Smart Weather Electronic Ignition System is an advanced CSA certified outdoor igniter, constructed specifically to resist corrosion, wind up to 55 mph, and moisture.
+- The Smart Weather Electronic Ignition System is an advanced CSA certified outdoor igniter, constructed specifically to resist corrosion and stays lit in wind up to 55 mph.
 Choose from natural gas or liquid propane to fuel your fire.

-- Push Button Spark Igniter by Warming Trends is a more economical way to spark your fire pit burner into life.
+- Push Button Spark Igniter by Warming Trends is a more economical way to spark your fire pit burner to life.

 Manual Match Lit

-This one is self-explanatory.
-A match or lighter is used to light your flame.
-This works for natural gas, propane, or wood burning.
-It is the cheapest option but does require more effort to both ignite and extinguish your flame.
+This one is exactly what it sounds.
+A match or lighter is used to manually light your flame.
+It can be used for natural gas, propane, or wood burning.
+This option does cost less financially but also requires more effort to both ignite and extinguish your flame.
 Always educate yourself on fire safety before attempting to operate any type of fire pit and check the local rules and regulations regarding fire restrictions.

+PROTECT YOUR FIREPIT AND FAMILY!
 Open fire pit lids or snuffer covers extinguish a fire faster and keep unwanted debris and precipitation out of your fire pit.
-A well-fitted lid made from heavy gage metal will preserve the life of your fire pit by keeping it free of contamination by moisture, damaging pests, or debris.
-Also, it will keep curious yet uninformed little hands from reaching in to touch still very hot embers.
-A quality lid is well worth the money to keep your fire pit safe and secure while not in use.
+A well-fitting lid made from heavy gage metal will preserve the life of your fire pit by keeping it free from contamination of moisture, damaging pests, or debris.
+Also, it will keep curious little hands of children from reaching in to touch still extremely hot embers!
+A quality lid is a wise investment to keep your fire pit and smaller guests safe while not in use.